jamiemoore/tools/README.md

 Tools for diagnosis and troubleshooting with the following features:

 - Interactive Shell
 - Package Manager
 - Preinstalled set of tools
 - Small image size
 - Small attack surface
 - Keep in sync with upstream/parent/base releases
+- Reproducible builds (no latest)
+- Simple Dockerfile
 - Secure based on the above requirements

-- Simple Dockerfile

 ## Usage